Balsa wood carving

 Balsa wood vs Basswood

-Basswood and balsa wood share some features in common, although they have their differences.
+Basswood and balsa wood share some features in common, although they differ.
 They are lightweight and have workability.
 They are both affordable and easy to carve.
 That makes them ideal for beginners.
 However, basswood is more durable than balsa wood.

 It is less likely to experience warping.
 It also has smaller poles than balsa wood.
 Basswood is heavier than balsa wood, although both are lightweight.
-Balsa is more porous, and that makes it absorb moisture more resulting in increased weight.
+Balsa is more porous, which makes it absorb moisture more, resulting in increased weight.